VirusTotal/yara-x/site/content/docs/api/c.md

     size_t len);
 ```

 Specifies the output data structure for a YARA module.
-Each module can generate an output, typically a Protocol Buffer, containing information about the scanned file.
-This function allows you to provide this output data yourself in two scenarios:
+Each module can generate
+an output, typically a Protocol Buffer, containing information about the scanned
+file.
+This function allows you to provide this output data yourself in two
+scenarios:

-1.  **Module without auto-output**: If a module doesn't generate output on its own (e.g., lacks a main function), you must use this function to set its output before scanning.
+1.  **Module without auto-output**: If a module doesn't generate output on its
+    own (e.g., lacks a main function), you must use this function to set its output
+    before scanning.
-2.  **Reusing known output**: If you have already processed a file and know the module's output, you can provide it via this function to avoid redundant computation by the module, potentially improving performance.
+2.  **Reusing known output**: If you have already processed a file and know
+    the module's output, you can provide it via this function to avoid redundant
+    computation by the module, potentially improving performance.

 The module's output is consumed after each call to [`yrx_scanner_scan`](#yrx_scanner_scan).
 Therefore, if you need to provide it, you must call this function before each scan.

-**Parameters:**
+This function receives:

 *   `scanner`: A pointer to the [`YRX_SCANNER`](#yrx_scanner) instance.
 *   `name`: A null-terminated UTF-8 string.
-This can be either the YARA module name (e.g., "pe", "elf") or the fully-qualified name of the module's protobuf message.
+This can be either the YARA module
+     name (e.g., "pe", "elf") or the fully-qualified name of the module's protobuf message.
 *   `data`: A pointer to the buffer containing the serialized protobuf data.
 *   `len`: The length of the data buffer in bytes.